zipkinlab/Doser_etal_2021_InReview/README.md

 ## [Data](./data)

+**NOTE**: On November 13, 2023, NEON discovered an error in the point-level spatial locations of the bird point count data.
+Some of the point count data were associated with the incorrect spatial location.
+This analysis was performed with NEON data accessed in June 2020, and so the exact locations of each NEON data point are incorrect.
+Given our focus on assessing temporal trends in occurrence over the 10 year period, and the fact that NEON data were only available for 4 of the 10 years of the study period, we do not believe this has any substantial implications on the case study results presented in the manuscript.

 + `final-bird-data.R`: the foliage-gleaning bird data used in the case study.
 + `nimble-data.R`: contains the same data as `final-bird-data.R` but is processed and stored for direct input into NIMBLE.
 + `cross-val-indices.R`: site indexes used in the cross-validation for the foliage-gleaning bird case study.